EpicCash/translations/README.md

 whereas alternatives such as Adobe Creative Suite are expensive and require a level of skill most non-designers don't possess.

 Please download the files and localise to your language.

+Files marked DRAFT have not been widely shared yet.